-Information on current UF grading policies for assigning grade points is available at:
+Information on current UF grading policies for assigning grade points.
+This may be achieved by including a link to the web page:

 https://catalog.ufl.edu/UGRD/academic-regulations/grades-grading-policies/

 Note that the instructor reserves the right to change any part or aspect of this document should a need for doing so emerge at any point in time during the semester.